OpenID Connect (OIDC) Bearer token authentication

 claim value has the complete tenant-specific issuer value.

-In such cases you may want to consider skipping the issuer verification by setting quarkus.oidc.token.issuer=any
+In such cases, consider skipping the issuer verification by setting quarkus.oidc.token.issuer=any

 -

-If you work with Keycloak and observe the issuer verification errors due to the different host addresses then configure Keycloak with a
+If you are using Keycloak and observe the issuer verification errors caused by the different host addresses, configure Keycloak with a

 KEYCLOAK_FRONTEND_URL